Informa

-Informa plc is a British publishing, business intelligence, and exhibitions group with headquarters in London, England.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
-It has offices in 42 countries and around 14,000 employees.
-Informa owns numerous brands including Fan Expo, VidCon, Cannes Lions International Festival of Creativity, CRC Press, Routledge, and Taylor & Francis.
+Informa plc, sometimes styled informa, is a British publishing, business intelligence, and exhibitions group with headquarters in London, England.
+Informa is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+With offices in 42 countries, the company has around 14,000 employees.
+Informa owns numerous brands, including Fan Expo, VidCon, Cannes Lions International Festival of Creativity, CRC Press, Routledge, and Taylor & Francis.

 History

 1998 to 2013

 Informa itself was created in 1998 by the merger of IBC Group plc (formerly International Business Communications) and LLP Group plc (publisher of Lloyd's List).

-Since then Informa has expanded considerably, including a 2003 purchase of PJB publisher PJB, 2004 merger with the publishing company Taylor & Francis and a 2005 acquisition of IIR Holdings, a human capital development company, for £768 million.
-In October 2006, the company was approached by Springer Science and Business Media in a takeover bid, but in early November the Informa board rejected the 630p per share offer as too low.
+In 2004, Informa merged with academic publisher Taylor & Francis, followed in 2005 with the acquisition of IIR Holdings.

+In October 2006, the company was approached by Springer Science and Business Media in a takeover bid, but in early November the Informa board rejected the offer.

 In early 2007, chairman Richard Hooper announced his retirement in May and, after consulting with major shareholders, the company moved chief executive Peter Rigby to chairman, and managing director David Gilbertson to Rigby's former post.
-Informa explained Rigby's move by the need to maintain management stability, although it generated some controversy because it did not follow the advice of the UK's Combined Code on Corporate Governance.

 On 8 June 2008, The Sunday Telegraph revealed that United Business Media (UBM) had proposed a merger with Informa.
 The talks were confirmed by Informa in a press release that same day, but described as "preliminary".
 On 17 June talks with UBM ended.

 In May 2009 the company announced that it would restructure its business to be incorporated in Jersey but tax resident in Switzerland.
 In 2014, Informa was redomiciled in the UK.

 In July 2013, the company announced that Peter Rigby would retire at the end of 2013 to be replaced as CEO by Stephen Carter, who was first appointed a non-executive director in 2010.
 Informa has since acquired other conventions and placed them under the auspices of their Fan Expo HQ brand, including Dallas Comic Con and MegaCon.

 In December 2013, Informa acquired the assets of Elsevier Business Intelligence (EBI) from Reed Elsevier.